Migrate a PostgreSQL instance to another PostgreSQL instance

 4. Once the migration is verified, update your application’s connection secret reference to point to the destination claim and remove or deprovision the source instance if it is no longer needed.

-The script writes pg_restore output to /tmp/pg-restore.log on the machine running the script.
+The script writes pg_restore output to /tmp/pg-restore.log on the local machine.
 Review this file if the script reports warnings at the end.
 Errors about objects that "do not exist" are expected and harmless when --if-exists is used.

 Post-migration cleanup